-While we emphasize equity real estate investments, we may, at our discretion, invest in mortgages and other real estate interests consistent with Simon Property's qualification as a real estate investment trust ("REIT") under the Internal Revenue Code of 1986, as amended ("Code").
-We do not currently intend to invest to a significant extent in mortgages or deeds of trust; however, we hold an interest in one Property through a mortgage note, which results in us receiving 100% of the economics of the Property.
+While we emphasize equity real estate investments, we may, at our discretion, invest in mortgages and other real estate interests consistent with our qualification as a REIT under the Internal Revenue Code ("Code").
+We do not currently intend to invest to a significant extent in mortgages or deeds of trust; however, we hold an interest in one

+Property through a mortgage note which results in us receiving 100% of the economics of the Property.
 We may invest in participating or convertible mortgages if we conclude that we may benefit from the cash flow or any appreciation in the value of the property.

 We may also invest in securities of other entities engaged in real estate activities or securities of other issuers.
-However, any of these investments would be subject to the percentage ownership limitations and gross income tests necessary to maintain Simon Property's qualification as a REIT.
-These REIT limitations mean that Simon Property cannot make an investment that would cause its real estate assets to be less than 75% of its total assets.
-In addition, at least 75% of Simon Property's gross income must be derived directly or indirectly from investments relating to real property or mortgages on real property, including "rents from real property," dividends from other REIT's and, in certain circumstances, interest from certain types of temporary investments.
-At least 95% of Simon Property's income must be derived from such real property investments, and from dividends, interest and gains from the sale or dispositions of stock or securities or from other combinations of the foregoing.
+However, any of these investments would be subject to the percentage ownership limitations and gross income tests necessary for REIT qualification under the Code.
+These REIT limitations mean that we cannot make an investment that would cause our real estate assets to be less than 75% of our total assets.
+In addition, at least 75% of our gross income must be derived directly or indirectly from investments relating to real property or mortgages on real property, including "rents from real property," dividends from other REIT's and, in certain circumstances, interest from certain types of temporary investments.
+At least 95% of our income must be derived from such real property investments, and from dividends, interest and gains from the sale or dispositions of stock or securities or from other combinations of the foregoing.